AshimZed/EREE_Salesforce_Management/README.md

 ## Main Project Files

 - **`force-app/main/default/classes`**: Contains all custom Apex classes used in the project.
+- **`force-app/main/default/lwc`**: Contains all custom Lightning Web Components used in the project.
 - **`force-app/main/default/triggers`**: Contains all custom Apex triggers used in the project.

 ## Development and Deployment

-This project will be developed using Salesforce Developer Edition Orgs.
-Each Team Member will use a Scratch Org to build their solutions before deploying to the shared Developer Edition Org.
+This project was developed using Salesforce Developer Edition Orgs.
+Each Team Member used a Scratch Org to build their solutions before deploying to the shared Developer Edition Org.